kdm1411/Northwind-Traders-Report/README.md

 Product;
 1. What are the top 5 selling products?
 2. Which category has the most purchases?
-3. How many products have been discontinued?

 Customer;
 1. Who are the top 5 customers by Total sales?
 2. Which country has the most sales?

-Shipping;
-1. Who is the most active employee in terms of sales made?

 ### Data Analysis.
 ---